Austin Kleon – Roube Como Um Artista

 And slowly over time, they spread around the Internet

-Com o tempo, eles lentamente se espalharam pela internet
+E lentamente, com o tempo, eles se espalharam pela internet

 and I collected them in my first book Newspaper Blackout.